 Hallams Lane, Grade II Listed Building.

-23.4 There are three Article 4 Directions in the Borough, as shown on the Policies Map and described on the following pages, this restricts certain 'permitted development' rights.
+23.4 There are three Article 4 Directions in the Borough, as shown on the Policies Map and detailed in Appendix 3, this restricts certain 'permitted development' rights.
 The Article 4 Directions are:

 - Cossall

 - Strelley

 - Part of Kimberley